-Copies of all policies are accessible on the Staff portal for staff in school or from the Designated Safeguarding Lead.
-Core Policies
+Copies of all policies are accessible on the Desktop for each school computer or on M: Drive Section 9: Policies in school or from the Designated Safeguarding Lead.

-For allegations against staff and volunteers BVIS follows the Nord Anglia Education policy Managing Child Safeguarding Allegations Against Adults in Schools and the BVIS Allegations Against Staff Local Plan.
+For allegations against staff and volunteers, BVIS follows the Nord Anglia Education Policy Managing Child Safeguarding Allegations Against Adults in Schools and the BVIS Allegations Against Staff Local Plan.